What is Google’s internal code review process?

 In earlier times, Google used single large repositories called Perforce that were interacted for code review by a layer’ g4 ‘.
 But they are no longer used.
 Now Google uses a re-written version of their own created code review tool Mondrian called Critique.

-It is a proprietary tool, with lesser knowledge to the outer world but runs on the same functioning as Mondrian.
+It is a proprietary tool, with lesser knowledge of the outer world but runs on the same functioning as Mondrian.
 Diffs are centered around ChangeLists (CL).
 All reviews are done under Mondrian.
 All changes must be reviewed before checking into the head.
-A person with a badge of honor that is readability in a particular language will approve the code by adding a comment like “LGTM” (Looks good to me).
+A person with a badge of honor that is readable in a particular language will approve the code by adding a comment like “LGTM” (Looks good to me).

 Readability in a specific language means that you are writing code that abides by the super strict and precise rule of Google Style Guides.
 The style guide includes everything, even the punctuation, spacing, alignment – Everything should follow the rules.
 We’ll discuss all the rules later in this article.
-Then the code has to be approved by someone with access of the OWNERS file, which is just based on the hierarchy of Googlers.
+Then the code has to be approved by someone with the access to the OWNERS file, which is just based on the hierarchy of Googlers.

 None of this information is proprietary as it has been revealed by the maker of Mondrian itself, Guido, in a public video that you can see in this link.